-It doesn’t get easier or more delicious than this chocolate buttercream frosting recipe right here.
-This frosting is seriously good enough to eat right out of the bowl and so easy, it takes less than 5 minutes to make.
+Homemade chocolate buttercream frosting is simple to make yet will upgrade your cake and cupcake game immensely!
+This frosting is seriously good enough to eat right out of the bowl and the recipe is so easy.
+It takes 5 minutes to make.

 This frosting comes out fluffy, creamy and just the right amount of sweet with a hint of salt to really make the chocolate flavor pop.
 Do you like butter?
 How about chocolate?
 Like your food with a hint of salt?
 Good.
 You’re going to L-O-V-E this recipe!

 You can really break this down to just three ingredients, or if you want to get fancy, four.
 The difference would be using unsalted butter or not.
-I usually like salted butter in recipes because I get lazy, honestly.
+When you use salted butter here, you do not need to add any additional salt.

-Since there are so few ingredients to this frosting recipe, I think going with unsalted butter and adding in sea salt really enhances the flavor in a simple way that it’s worth the extra step.
-If you’re short on time or don’t have unsalted butter on hand—no worries salted butter works just fine, just leave out the additional salt.
+As I mentioned, if you’re after that next level taste, without a lot of effort, sea salt really does the job.
+Since there are so few ingredients to this frosting recipe, going with unsalted butter and adding in sea salt really enhances the flavor in a simple way that it’s worth the extra step.

 Are you making cupcakes?
 There are a few special tools I’d recommend the will get you professional-looking cupcakes: